 - 1. The vertical distance between the elevations of the average grade plane and the highest point of the roof.
 Not included in such measurements are: - a.
 Cornices which do not extend more than 5 feet above the roof line: - b.
-Chimneys, vents, ventilators and enclosures for machinery of elevators which do not exceed 15 feet in height above the roof line; - Enclosures for tanks which do not exceed 20 feet in height above the roof line and do not exceed in aggregate area 10 percent of the area of the roof: - Solar panels which do not extend more than 4 feet above the ridgeline or, in the case of a flat roof, no more than 4 feet above the parapet; and - e.
+Chimneys, vents, ventilators and enclosures for machinery of elevators which do not exceed 15 feet in height above the roof line; - Enclosures for tanks which do not exceed 20 feet in height above the roof line and do not exceed in aggregate area 10 percent of the area of the roof; - d.
+Solar panels which do not extend more than 1 foot4 feet above the ridgeline or, in the case of a flat roof, no more than 4 feet above the parapet, unless waived by Special Permitunless greater extensions are allowed by special permit; and - e.
 Towers, spires, domes and ornamental features.